wp-plugins/prosperent-suite/trunk/README.txt

 5. Go to *Appearance* and then *Widgets* in your admin menu.
     * There are widgets available for the Search Bar for the Product Search, Top Product widget and also two that allow you to place Performance Ads in your sidebar and/or footer.
     * *If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.*
-6. When making a page/post there are two new buttons at your disposal, the Auto-Linker and Auto-Comparer.
+6. When making a page/post there are two new buttons at your disposal, the Auto-Linker and Product Insert.
     * Auto-Linker allows you to link words to the product page or the merchant's site, depending on which options you choose to utilize.
 There is also a text-area in the settings to match more commonly used words.
-    * Auto-Comparer allows you to place products or coupons within content on your pages/posts.
+    * Product Insert allows you to place products or coupons within content on your pages/posts.
 Some products will use the comparison feature which will list similar products from other merchants so your viewer can find the best price.

 *Congratulations*, you now have access to Prosperent tools on your WordPress blog, available with many options to customize attributes of each.
 Log in to **Prosperent.com** every so often to check your stats.